LA to Vegas

-LA to Vegas is an American sitcom that was broadcast on Fox.
+LA to Vegas is an American single-camera sitcom that was broadcast on Fox.
 The series debuted on January 2, 2018, as a midseason entry in the 2017–18 television season.
 Starring Dylan McDermott, Kim Matula, Ed Weeks, Nathan Lee Graham, Olivia Macklin, and Peter Stormare, the series follows the crew and regular passengers of the Los Angeles to Las Vegas route of budget airline Jackpot Airlines.
 On January 9, 2018, Fox picked up three additional episodes for a total of 15.
 On May 21, 2018, Fox canceled the series after one season.

 Premise

 The series follows the lives of the crew and passengers of a discount airline that makes regular Friday-to-Sunday getaway flights from Los Angeles to Las Vegas.
 The stories revolve around recurring themes of hope and disappointment.